The 16 Best Things Elon Musk Believes

 12. “The fast way is drop the nuclear weapons over the poles.”

 Elon Musk believes nuking Mars may be a quick way of making it habitable.
-On the Late Show with Stephen Colbert, Elon Musk was asked how we would transform Mars into an inhabitable planet.
+On the Late Show with Stephen Colbert, Elon Musk was asked how the world would transform Mars into an inhabitable planet.
 He said, “You’d warm it up.”
 Stephen goes on to ask how you would do that.
 Musk said, “There’s a fast way and a slow way.”
 Colbert responds by asking what the fast way is.
 Musk said, “The fast way is drop the nuclear weapons over the poles.”

 13. “It’s probably more likely than not, but that’s a complete guess,”